 For TB diagnostics cartridges for Xpert MTB/RIF equipment are provided for the population living on the occupied territory.
 Activities to deliver the pharmaceuticals and consumables to the occupied territory are implemented by the coordination mechanism (United Nations Development Program, the project "Dialogue").
 In addition, Bacteriological tests for all TB patients are conducted at the National Referral Lab of Georgia: Sputum cultural studyand sensitivity testing to the1st and 2ndline TB medicines.
 National Center for Disease Control and Public Health (NCDC) through the State Tuberculosis program and the Global Fund program procures 1st and 2nd line TB medicines, which are deliveredto the occupied territory of Abkhazia with the support of the project “Dialogue”(Médecins Sans Frontières (MSF) – France was also supporting in implementing this activity in the previous years).

-HCV
+Hepatitis C (HCV)

 In order to conduct the HCV screening of population leaving in the occupied territory of Abkhazia, Within the frames of the Hepatitis C Management State Program, a total of 19,980 (13,366.02 GEL) Hepatitis C rapid tests and consumables have been provided to the occupied territory of Abkhazia in February 15 2018, according to the Decree of the Government of Georgia №2734, of December 28, 2017.